cpix42/Infrabaz/README.md

 # infrabaz

-Opinionated Ansible playbooks for simple and secure infrastructures
+Opinionated Ansible playbooks for simple and secure infrastructure.

+Written for **Debian 11 bullseye**.